Injection molding, extrusion, pultrusion, vacuum forming, blow molding, foil processing, welding

 The coatings ensure better demolding of the molded items, easier cleaning of the mold and shorter cycle times during molding.

-All CCMold coatings can be produced under low temperatures, which provide the optimal solution for temperature sensitive tool materials.
+All CCMold coatings can be produced under low temperatures, which provide the optimal and sometimes the only solution for temperature sensitive tool materials.

 Practical applications that ensure large savings